 Two municipalities — Butte–Silver Bow and Anaconda–Deer Lodge — operate as consolidated city-county governments.
 The official names include both the city and the county, hence the hyphenated naming.

-There are also more than 200 unincorporated communities — Big Sky, Bigfork, Pray, Bonner, Lakeside, Lolo, Four Corners, and many more.
+There are also more than 200 unincorporated communities and Census Designated Places (CDPs) — Big Sky, Bigfork, Evergreen, Lockwood, Orchard Homes, Lolo, Four Corners, and many more.
 These places have functioning post offices, businesses, and identities, but no local government.
-Some (like Big Sky and Bigfork) are larger and more prominent than many incorporated towns.
+Some (like Evergreen at 9,206 and Lockwood at 7,195) are larger and more prominent than many incorporated cities.

 Montana’s 6 Official Tourism Regions